Nutritional Value of Pasture-Raised Chicken vs Free Range, Organic

 I came across a study comparing the nutritional values of chicken based on various farming practices.
 I'm only going to focus on the two best ones, Pastured Chicken vs Free Range, Organic.
 Just to clear things up, I'll give a quick description of the two farming practices.

 Pasture-Raised Chicken - This is what we produce.
 These chickens are raised outdoors on pasture.
 They are typically housed in bottomless tractors (see image) which are moved frequently (at least once a day) to provide access to fresh grass, new bugs, and clean pasture.
-Any type of feed can be used; however, we use a premium Non-GMO feed tested to be free of all the commonly used chemicals.
+Any type of feed can be used; however, we use a Certified Organic / Soy-Free feed.
 We also never give antibiotics to our birds.

 This study focused on several key elements of nutrition that are improved when animals are raised on pasture.